 Search engine optimisation (SEO) is the process of making a web page show on a search engine’s results.
 When you search using a search engine, the better optimised the page, the higher up it shows on the list of results.
 This works for searches within a website, and using a search engine.
-The 3 most important sections are the keywords, metadata description and titles.
+The three most important sections are the keywords, metadata description and titles.

 These are words or phrases which are relevant to the content.
 Search engines use these to rank the contents of a page.
 Check if your website has a synonym list, as this will show words which are related and linked together automatically, such as “GDP” and “gross domestic product”.
-These words shouldn’t be added in separately.
+These words should not be added in separately.

 When writing keywords:

 - use a maximum of five keywords (too many will push the content further down search results)